 If there is anything I’d hate to air out, that would be my less desirable habits.
 Like my diet, I have come a long way to trim down the uglier bits that were poisoning my physical/emotional/mental well-being but of course, naturally, there are still a couple of things I could put on a list that I’d like to work on this year.
-I believe the first step to being able to get over these in our lives is facing the bitter truth.
+I believe the first step to being able to get over these is facing the bitter truth.

 Here are some of mine: